Welcome to the first of one of our regular bits leftover from our temporarily extinct podcast – the Crapothetical.

 17 – HENRY’S CAT

-Like most 4th reserve, they are the least useful, and it provided us the opportunity to come up with the most obscure cartoon character we could remember from afternoons on ABC.
+Like most 4th reserves, they are the least useful, and it provided us the opportunity to come up with the most obscure cartoon character we could remember from afternoons on ABC.

 COACH – CAPTAIN PLANET

 If anyone can hold a rag tag bunch of personalities and skills, it’s Captain Planet.